 Uses mana gems as cost.
 Magick cards tend to have powerful sigils and transformative effects.
 Available in Act 2.
 The Magick archetype rewards understanding sigil interactions for combo potential.

-Best with: Mana-cost creatures, powerful sigils, gem generation Stat focus: Mana gems, sigil combos, transformative cards
+Best with: Mana-cost creatures, powerful sigils, gem generation — see our builds guide for full setup.
+Stat focus: Mana gems, sigil combos, transformative cards

 Mixed Strategy (B-Tier)